anegg0/gr0wing-hugo/content/posts/2015-08-30-highly-conditioned.md

 Still, I have a personal theory I&#8217;d like to share: stress and depression are not merely caused by personal issues.
 They&#8217;re also symptomatic of a general problem, at the scale of a society.</br>

 Take the French like me: I grew up in a culture where having fun is somewhat considered a symptom of mental retardation.
-In French, you often call an idiot: &#8220;imbécile heureux&#8221; or &#8220;happy moron&#8221; (litteral translation).
+In French, you often call an idiot: "imbécile heureux" or "happy moron" (litteral translation).
 That speaks volumes on how we value happiness.</br>
 What kind of person would you have become growing up in a country that equates fun with a low IQ?
 Chances are you would have made it a point to be unhappy, or at least pretended so in order to blend in.</br>

 Americans seem to be a different type, to Europeans, they look tense, paranoid and incredibly goal-oriented, their obsession toward success is easy to make fun of from a French perspective.
 But once again, it’s only a matter of conditioning.